Tony Lazzeri: Later career

 The Yankees released Lazzeri following the 1937 season.
 He signed with the Cubs as a player-coach for the 1938 season.
 Though he received little playing time, the Cubs won the NL championship and appeared in the 1938 World Series against the Yankees, which the Yankees won.
 The Cubs released Lazzeri after the season, and he signed with the Brooklyn Dodgers for the 1939 season.
 However, the Dodgers released him on May 13, after he batted .282 in 14 games.
 The next day, Lazzeri signed with the New York Giants, to replace George Myatt and Lou Chiozza at third base.
 Lazzeri received his release on June 7.

-Lazzeri then returned to minor league baseball, where he managed the Toronto Maple Leafs of the International League for the remainder of the 1939 season and entire 1940 season.
+Lazzeri then returned to minor league baseball, where he managed the Class-AA Toronto Maple Leafs of the International League for the remainder of the 1939 season and entire 1940 season.

 He played for the San Francisco Seals of the PCL in 1941, and was released after the season.

 He played for and managed the Portsmouth Cubs of the Piedmont League in 1942.

-Lazzeri served as player-manager of the Wilkes-Barre Barons of the Eastern League in 1943, posting a .271 batting average in 58 games.
-He was asked to resign after the season.
+Lazzeri served as player-manager of the Wilkes-Barre Barons of the Class-AA Eastern League in 1943, posting a .271 batting average in 58 games.
+However, he was asked to resign after that season.